cossacklabs/product-docs/acra/regulations/_index.md

 Logging: Acra can generate [a detailed audit trail](/acra/security-controls/security-logging-and-events/audit-logging/) regarding all database queries, making it tamper-proof.

-Monitoring: being aware of database/datastore query contents, Acra can provide monitoring and [security events](/acra/security-controls/security-logging-and-events/security-events/) stream that will allow identifying suspicious queries and users granularly.
+Monitoring: being aware of database/datastore query contents, Acra can provide monitoring and [security events](/acra/security-controls/security-logging-and-events/security-events/) stream that will allow granular identification of suspicious queries and users.

 ## HIPAA